Humans of Magic

 Many years later, I have come to be at peace with myself.
 I have developed a framework for controlling my emotions in the heat of competition.
 I wrote MY story so that it can be shared with YOU.

-Playing Magic is not a requirement for enjoying this book.
-Struggle is universal, and can apply to any activity you are passionate about.
+The human struggle is universal, and can apply to any activity you are passionate about.

 I welcome you to take the journey with me, and learn more about yourself in the process.